-A great speaker at an event can help boost attendance, engage attendees, spark interest in your association, and even increase membership.
+A great speaker can help boost attendance, engage attendees, spark interest in your association, and even increase membership.
 Think of association speakers as the main attraction at a party — they’re what attendees show up for.

 Booking a quality speaker can be simple and satisfying if you know where to look and what to look for.
-Whether you’re looking to book a speaker for your panel discussion, seminar, full-day workshop, conference session, or webinar, here’s what to consider when looking for an association event speaker.
+Whether you’re looking to book a speaker for your panel discussion, seminar, full-day workshop, conference session, or webinar, here’s what to consider.

 Seek Out Recommendations for Associate Speakers

 Who knows your key audience, objectives, and goals better than your staff and members?
 Tap into your association for possible speakers.
-You might find that someone currently belonging to your association is actually the best person to speak at an event, and can make a better connection with attendees than a stranger would.
+You might find that a current member is actually the best person to speak at an event, and can make a better connection with attendees..

 Network at Other Conferences or Similar Events